-Middle School to High School counselors come over to the middle school to meet with all students in their classrooms to review course options, the content of each especific courselors, administration, courselors, and orientation is offered at the high school for all incoming students and their parents will be able to meet with all staffer - teachers, secific courselors, administration, extracurricular advisers and coaches.
+Middle School to High School: The high school counselors come over to the middle school to meet with all students in their classrooms to review course options, the content of each specific course offered, and what it entails to meet the standards of those courses.
+An orientation is offered at the high school for all incoming students and their parents.
+At this orientation, students and parents will be able to meet with all staff - teachers, social workers, counselors, administration, extracurricular advisers and coaches.
 Tours are given of the school as well as free time for students and parents to view the entire school.
 There is also a general question and answer session.
-The district will work to coordinate elective courses from the middle school to high school in order to encourage interest.
-From High School to postsecondary:North Boone High School uses the guidance of the National Secondary Transition Technical Assistance Center (NSTTAC) in our transition plan.
+The district will work to coordinate elective courses from the middle school to high school to high school to high school to postsecondary: North Boone High School uses the guidance of the National Secondary Transition Technical Assistance Center (NSTTAC) in our transition plan.
 We assist students by helping them answer the following questions: Who am 1?
 What do I want in life, now and in the future?
 What are some of the demands that I should meet now?
-What are the main barriers to getting what I want, now and in the future?
-We provide the following to assist students in this process: Career fairs and field trips are offered to all students to be are military recruiters.
-Running Start is offered for students to earn a high school diploma and associate's degree concurrently through Rock Valley Junior College.
+What are the main barriers to getting what I want after high school?
+What are my options in the school and community for preparing me for what I want, now and in the future?
+We provide the following to assist students in this process: Career fairs and field trips are offered to all students to become aware of the opportunities after their schooling is complete.
+Additional field trips to career opportunities, such as technical trade exhibits, are offered yearly.
+We have established times for students to meet with college, career and military recruiters.
+Running Start is offered for students to earn a high school diploma and associate's degree concurrently through Rock Valley College.
 CEANCI allows students to earn industry recognized certifications.
-This includes but is not limited to Microsoft, automotive tech, computer networking, nursing, cosmetology, etc. All students have access to XELLO, an online career interest program.
+This includes but is not limited to Microsoft, automotive tech, computer networking, nursing, cosmetology, etc. All students have ease to xell.